harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/5-access-control/rbac-asset-gov.md

 * You are not allowed to edit or delete the rules without `Execute` permission.
 However, you can clone these rules.

 * You can create a rule set only with the rules for which you have permissions.
-* When creating an enforcement, you must have the necessary permissions for all the rules and target accounts that you want to include in the enforcement.
+* When editing an enforcement, you must have the necessary permissions for all the rules and target accounts that you want to include in the enforcement.

     <docimage path={require('./static/rbac-enforcements-asset-gov.png')} width="50%" height="50%" title="Click to view full size image" />